 Method 3.
 Restore Hard Drive Files from a Backup

 The last thing you should try is the built-in File History tool.
-It automatically backs up your files regularly, so there's a good chance you'll be able to find the copies of the lost files here.
+It automatically backs up your files regularly, so there's a good chance you'll be able to find copies of the lost files here.
 If that doesn't work, or if you didn't have File History turned on, you can try using the System Restore feature.
-This will take your system back to a previous point in time, which may include a working copy of your lost files.
+This will take your system back to a previous time, which may include a working copy of your lost files.

 To Sum Up

 You can also repair corrupted hard drives with effective solutions.
-In conclusion, hard drive recovery is possible in both Windows 10 and macOS.
+In conclusion, hard drive recovery is possible in Windows 10 and macOS.
 With the right tools, you can easily restore your hard drive to its original state.

 1. How can I recover my hard drive for free?